modir/laminas-book/docs/doctrine.md

 In line 36, we call the `PostManager::getTagCloud()` that returns array of tags and their frequencies.
 We use this information for rendering the cloud.

-> Please note that we are now using the `PostManager` service in our controller and have to inject it into
+!!! note
-> the constructor.
+    Please note that we are now using the `PostManager` service in our controller and have to inject it into the constructor.
 Do not forget to modify the controller factory to do that.

 ### Rendering Tag Cloud